 But there is some evidence from a recent study that shows that sweet drinks, such as normal coke, which contain high fructose corn syrup (HFCS) as the sweetener DO lead to a higher risk of gout.
 So, in terms of trying to prevent gout, you may want to seriously consider avoiding normal coke and similar drinks that contain HFCS.

 But does this mean that you should stick to / change to diet coke?
 As I said at the start, there probably isn’t enough evidence to conclude one way or the other whether there is a link between diet coke and gout.
-Maybe the best option for you as a gout sufferer is to avoid diet coke and similar non-calorific sweetener drinks?
+Maybe the best option for you is to avoid diet coke and similar non-calorific sweetener drinks?

 And there are many other issues that are well known to help cause the high uric acid levels in your body that lead to gout.
 So your time would probably be better spent working on what we DO know rather than what we DON’T know…